bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The AS validates that the token presented is associated with the management URL, that the AS issued the token to the given RC, and that the presented key is appropriate to the token.

-The access token MAY be expired, and in such cases the AS SHOULD honor the rotation request to the token management URL.
-The AS MAY store different lifetimes for the use of the token in rotation vs. its use at an RS.
+If the access token has expired, the AS SHOULD honor the rotation request to the token management URL since it is likely that the RC is attempting to refresh the expired token.
+To support this, the AS MAY apply different lifetimes for the use of the token in management vs. its use at an RS.
+An AS MUST NOT honor a rotation request for an access token that has been revoked, either by the AS or by the RC through the [token management URI](#revoke-access-token).

 If the token is validated and the key is appropriate for the request, the AS MUST invalidate the current access token associated